openforis/collect-earth-online-doc/docs/source/project/geodash.rst

 Widget Formatting Hints
 -----------------------

-1. Titles cannot contain special characters.
+- Titles cannot contain special characters.

-2. Image parameters use JSON.
+- Image parameters use JSON.
 Quotes used for image parameters in widgets should be vertical (" not “”).
 There should be no spaces in the image parameters.

-3. Lists can be formatted either as "1,2,3" or as [1,2,3] for numbers and "B3,B2,B1" or ["B3","B2","B1"] for bands.
+- Lists can be formatted either as "1,2,3" or as [1,2,3] for numbers and "B3,B2,B1" or ["B3","B2","B1"] for bands.

-4. When displaying three bands (e.g. B3, B2, B1 in RGB), Google Earth Engine and therefore the Geo-Dash can use either one or three values for min and max.
+- When displaying three bands (e.g. B3, B2, B1 in RGB), Google Earth Engine and therefore the Geo-Dash can use either one or three values for min and max.

-5. For the Date Ranges, if the end date is longer than the period of record, only the available data will be displayed.
+- For the Date Ranges, if the end date is longer than the period of record, only the available data will be displayed.

 Move & Resize Widgets
 ---------------------

 1. Widgets can be manipulated on the Geo-Dash Widget Layout Editor in the following ways:

-   i.
-Drag and drop to change widget position.
+   - Drag and drop to change widget position.

-   ii.
-Resize by dragging from the bottom right corner.
+   - Resize by dragging from the bottom right corner.

-   iii.
-Widgets will autotomatically align to a grid.
+   - Widgets will autotomatically align to a grid.

 2. In the Geo-Dash collection page view, widget positions are are updated in real time.

-3. For a gif illustrating these movements, see >>https://collect.earth/geo-dash/geo-dash-help and click "To Move and Resize Widgets.
+3. For a gif illustrating these movements, see https://collect.earth/geo-dash/geo-dash-help and click "To Move and Resize Widgets."

 Duplicate, Edit, and Delete Widgets
 -----------------------------------

 1. You can copy a widget once it has been created by clicking on the **[duplicate icon]** in the upper right hand corner of the widget.
 2. You can edit widgets once they are created by clicking on the **[pencil icon]** in the upper right hand corner of the widget.
 3. To delete a widget, click on the trashcan in the upper right-hand corner of the widget.

+.. thumbnail:: ../_images/geodash3.png
+    :title: The SME Verification option
+    :align: center
+    :width: 70%

 (Forest) Degradation Tool
 -------------------------